Jeet-u/Jeet-u/README.md

 <div align="center">
 <h1 align="center">Hey, I'm <a href="#">Jason Arriaza</a> 👋</h1>
-  <p>Web designer and Developer based in Texas, United States. <br />
+  <p>Web Designer and Developer | DevOps and Security Engineer<br />
-I specialize in FULL STACK development, UI Design, Responsive Web Designand Visual Development</p>
+Based in Texas, United States, I specialize in Full Stack Development, UI Design, Responsive Web Design, and Visual Development.
+With a robust foundation in DevOps and Security Engineering, I am dedicated to creating seamless, secure, and visually appealing web solutions.
+My expertise spans across various aspects of web development, ensuring that your projects are not only aesthetically pleasing but also highly functional and secure.</p>
 </div>